audioquality/gwc/README.md

     make
     make install

-To run, execute in the terminal:
+Run:

     gnome_wave_cleaner

-If the menu icons are missing, run:
+The menu icons for GTK2 apps are missing by default.
+You can enable them by:

     gconftool-2 --type bool --set /desktop/gnome/interface/menus_have_icons true